Common Mental Health Challenges Among Refugee Families

 As the US Committee for Refugees and Immigrants explains, language services are supposed to be offered to refugees and others who get mental health care through their insurance.
 However, health insurance may not be available to all refugees for various reasons, and even when it is, this law regarding translation services is rarely enforced.
 Mental health providers may also not be aware of language support options, further limiting a refugee’s ability to communicate.
 This can make it harder to find and receive care.

-Limited mental health services
+Limited mental health care services for refugees

 Limited availability of mental health services like counseling may also be a contributing factor.
 In a 2023 report summarizing barriers to mental healthcare for refugees in the US, researchers explain that service providers often have long waiting lists.
 There are also limited resources dedicated to screening refugees for mental illnesses and referring them for treatment.

-Getting mental health support as a refugee
+Getting mental health care and support as a refugee

 Despite the barriers, there are mental health resources that refugees may be able to connect with to improve their mental health and well-being.
 If you’re looking for mental health support as a refugee, you might inquire with your local health department, as they often have programs providing physical and mental health services specifically for refugee families.
 In addition, many community mental health clinics provide mental health screenings, counseling, and medication management, often for little to no cost.
 Finally, humanitarian organizations and nonprofit groups may also provide assistance, such as mental health services, to newly arrived refugees.